SteinbachS/reservoir-turbidity-prediction/README.md

 ### Dependencies
 The required Python libraries are installed via the Conda environment (see below).

-### Step 1: Configure the Conda Environment with [ESA snappy](https://github.com/senbox-org/esa-snappy)
+### Step 1: Configure the conda environment with [ESA snappy](https://github.com/senbox-org/esa-snappy)
 1. Install Anaconda, c.f. [here](https://docs.anaconda.com/anaconda/install/).
 2. Create an environment called SNAP using the instructions in [this video](https://www.youtube.com/watch?v=14YM1kKdgA8)

-### Step 2: Activate the Environment from Server
+### Step 2: Activate the environment from server
    ```bash
    conda activate /path/to/conda/SNAP
 ```
-### Step 3: Run the Script
+### Step 3: Run the script
    ```bash
    python /path/to/C2RCC_Server.py
 ```

-### Step 4: Extract Values for AOIs
+### Step 4: Extract values for AOIs
-Once the btot files are created, they can be moved to a local machine and the values for the respective AOI(s) extracted, e.g., using a shapefile in R, and saved in table format.
+Once the btot files are created, they can be moved to a local machine and the values for the respective AOI(s) extracted, e.g., using a shapefile in R, and saved in table format as shown in this script:

 # Apply Machine Learning to Model Turbidity Outcomes